Quick start

 The formula in plain language

-In plain language: The calculator subtracts openings from wall area, adds waste, divides by 100 square feet per siding square, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The calculator subtracts openings from wall area, adds waste, divides by 100 square feet per siding square, rounds ordering numbers up, and multiplies by price only when you enter one.

 How to read the answer